All Episodes

 Ed Rendell really, really stepped in it, but he doesn't know why.

-Number 24, feminism was established so as to allow unattractive women easier access to the mainstream of American culture.
+Now, what Ed Rendell did, and keep in mind, ladies and gentlemen, my original 35 Undeniable Truths of Life, written, created in 1987, number 24, feminism was established so as to allow unattractive women easier access to the mainstream of American culture.

 And people think that that's a statement designed to outrage and anger, and it isn't.

-It's it's an attempt to actually explain to people one of the many reasons why militant feminism in the modern era got going.
+It's an attempt to actually explain to people one of the many reasons why militant feminism in the modern era got going.

 It may have been impolitic to say it, but I said it.